 The network is a hub for interdisciplinary and cross-regional exchange for both critical scholars and activists, straddling principally the disciplines of political economy, sociology, politics, economics, but also reaching out to geography, social policy and law.

-CPERN organises numerous panels and semi-plenaries at the bi-annual ESA conference, and in addition runs a well-established bi-annual workshop, which has been held in Amsterdam (2006), Oxford (2008), Frankfurt (2011), Barcelona (2012), Vienna (2014) and Ljubljana (2016).
+CPERN organises numerous panels and semi-plenaries at the bi-annual ESA conference, and in addition runs a well-established bi-annual workshop, which has been held in Amsterdam (2006), Oxford (2008), Frankfurt (2011), Barcelona (2012), Vienna (2014), Ljubljana (2016), and Lisbon (2018).
 In addition, CPERN has launched the annual Critical European Studies (CES) workshop, which has taken place in Amsterdam (2014), Barcelona (2015), London (2016) and Frankfurt (2017).
 In 2017, CPERN co-organised the New Materialisms workshop with the Conference of Socialist Economists at Middlesex University Social Policy Research Centre; and the Annual Conference in Political Economy together with the International Initiative for Political Economy (IIPPE) and the Berlin Institute for International Political Economy (IPE) in Berlin.

 You can ‘meet the Board‘ to find out a bit more about the individuals who run the network.